Who is Abbey M. Blue

 The letter was one of gratitude for our connection.
 It was also a letter asking me to ‘help others understand.’
 How do I help others understand when it all felt so impossible to me?

-So, I boxed up her poems, her letter, her photograph … and shelved her in the highest part of my closet.
+So, I boxed up her poems, her letter, and her photograph … and shelved her in the highest part of my closet.

 When I finally wrote a memoir focused on healing from past sexual trauma, it was recommended that I use a pen name for legal purposes.
 I couldn’t think of a more appropriate name than Abbey.